Please refer to the University’s Glossary of Terms for policies and procedures.

 6.1 The Student General Misconduct Hearing Panel is convened as required to investigate and determine cases of alleged general misconduct, where the seriousness and/or complexity of the alleged misconduct warrants a hearing of the Panel.

 6.2 The Student General Misconduct Hearing Panel is chaired by a senior academic staff member, appointed by the Vice-Chancellor and President or delegate, for a period of two years.

-6.3 The Pro Vice-Chancellor (Students) will maintain a register of suitably-qualified staff members and students, who have been approved annually by the Vice-Chancellor and President in consultation with the Deputy Vice-Chancellor (Academic), to serve on the Panel as required.
+6.3 A register of suitably-qualified and experienced staff members and students will be maintained, who have been approved by the Deputy Vice-Chancellor (Academic) and the Pro Vice-Chancellor (Students), to serve on the Panel as required.

 6.5 The Chairperson of the Student General Misconduct Hearing Panel will have a deliberative as well as a casting vote.

 6.6 Composition of the Student General Misconduct Hearing Panel should avoid any real or perceived conflict of interest that members may have in relation to the hearing of the allegations.
-The Panel will disqualify any member who may have any real or perceived conflict of interest.
+The Panel will exclude any member for a particular matter who may have any real or perceived conflict of interest.

-6.7 The Office of the Pro Vice-Chancellor (Students) will appoint a secretary to provide support and procedural advice to the Student General Misconduct Hearing Panel, and to maintain records of its hearings.
+6.7 A secretary will be appointed to provide support and procedural advice to the Student General Misconduct Hearing Panel, and to maintain records of its hearings.
 To avoid any perception of bias, the secretary should not be the same person who acts as secretary to the Student Misconduct Appeals Committee.